wherrera10/Simpsons.jl/docs/src/index.md

 Plot, with subplots, clustering of the dataframe `df` using `cause` and `effect` plotted and color coded by clusterings.
 Use kmeans clustering analysis on all fields of dataframe.
-Use 2 to 5 as cluster number.
-Ignores non-numeric columns.
+Use 2 to 5 as cluster numbers.
 <br><br><br>

     plot_kmeans_by_factor(df, cause_column, effect_column, factor_column)

 Plot clustering of the dataframe `df` using cause as X, effect Y, with the `factor_column` used for kmeans clustering into 2 clusters on the plot.
-The factor must be numeric.

 ### Examples